Sustainable Building and the Path to Net ZeroPublished on 2022-04-25

 Aside from being one of the most expensive buildings on the planet, Apple Park has obtained a LEED in Platinum, the highest credential for sustainable buildings.
 This building is the world’s largest naturally ventilated building.

-Located in the warm Cupertino in California, Apple Park’s innovative natural ventilation system only requires heating or AC for three months in an entire year.
-It’s built with hollow concrete to help the building stay cool, powered by 100% renewable energy.
+Located in the warm Cupertino in California, Apple Park’s smart natural ventilation system only requires heating or AC for 3 months in an entire year.
+It’s built with hollow concrete to help the building stay cool, and it’s powered by 100% renewable energy.

 Unfortunately, Apple Park isn’t open to the public, but it is possible to take a stroll around the perimeter.

 #3 Tecla 3D Printed House – Ravenna, Italy

 Tecla is the first-ever eco-sustainable housing model 3D printed from local raw earth (mix of clay and sand).
 Created by Mario Cucinella Architects Tecla isn’t just a dazzling mix of modern and primeval, but a building designed to respond to climatic conditions, and optimal insulation and ventilation according to the climate needs.